 The easiest way to keeping calories, fat and sugar — and your summer body — in check is portion control.
 But, we all have to admit, once we’re faced with a barbecue spread (two margaritas deep) it’s too easy to go hog wild.
 Even though a third of the 2,000 adults questioned admitted they eat more food than usual at barbecues, almost half of them chose to forget how many calories they were consuming and ate as much as they wanted.

 The whole portion-control thing may be easier said than done, but you can help cut back on the guilt of loading up plate after plate by rehabbing some of the worst offenders on the menu.
 By packing the spread with better-for-you options that cut back on the sky-high sugar and fat levels found in standard barbecue favorites, you can soothe your guilty conscience — and keep the meal from spiraling out of control.

 Don’t think it’s possible to remake your favorites in a healthier way?
 Think again.
-Here are eleven nutritious recipes that keep all of the flavor you crave without sending you into fall with a head start on that winter weight gain.
+Here are 12 nutritious recipes that keep all of the flavor you crave without sending you into fall with a head start on that winter weight gain.

 The Main Event: Burgers

 The burger is the mainstay of the barbecue spread.
 Fire up the grill and toss on one of these healthier options.
 They are lower in saturated fat, but rank high in creativity and flavor that will have all of your guests coming back for seconds.

 Your Favorite BBQ Sides

 No barbecue is complete without the quintessential sides.
 We're talking coleslaw, macaroni salad and slices of juicy watermelon.

 - Bad nutrition advice dietitians want you to forget

 - The best way to lose weight boils down to these three things